 Why didn't these people upload these reviews to their own channels?

 Here's another example of "Trusted" TEFL reviews (TEFL online pro).
+All these reviews are on the TEFL online pro channel.
+Why?

 You might never think that someone would go in front of the camera and tell a lie.
 But if you pay them money or bait them with a free "certificate" they might.
 Check out all these web searches.